Sales Tax Refunds - Frequently Asked Questions

 - The certification of both the engineer and the owner must appear on the face of the study.

-8. The identification of the local taxing jurisdictions to which tax was paid in error is required information for a refund claim.
-How can taxpayers identify local jurisdictions to which tax was remitted for their claim?
+5. Taxpayers must identify the local taxing jurisdictions to which tax was paid in error for a refund claim.
+How can taxpayers locate these jurisdictions?

 Use our Ag and Timber Number search.